lechnerc77/azd-compatibility-azure-function/README.md

 ### Step 3 - the `resources.bicep` file

-This files gets a completely new setup based on the modules provided in the `core` folder.
+This file gets a completely new setup based on the modules provided in the `core` folder.
 As we already saw the parameters changed:

 ```bicep
 param environmentName string